phac-nml/pipeline-standards/README.md

 * [nfcore parameters][nfcore-parameters]
 * [GA4GH Workflow Execution Service][ga4gh-wes]

+# 10. Future pipeline integration ideas

+Additional ideas for integrating pipelines in the future can be found in the [IRIDA Next pipeline integration ideas][iridanext-ideas] document.

-# 10. Publishing guidelines
+# 11. Publishing guidelines

 Our intention is to follow, as much as possible, the standards and practices set out by nf-core.
 However, we leave it as optional to actually publish pipelines/modules/subworkflows with the official nf-core repositories.
 We would encourage this where it makes sense in order to support re-use and giving back to the community (please refer to the [nf-core publishing requirements][] for the guidelines in this case).
 However, it is perfectly acceptible to publish pipelines/modules/subworkflows in separate Git repositories outside of nf-core.
 Please see the [if the guidelines don't fit][nf-core-external-development] and [using nf-core components outside of nf-core][nf-core-outside-nf-core] sections of the nf-core documentation for more information on this scenario and other locations to list your pipeline.

-# 11. Legal
+# 12. Legal

 Copyright 2023 Government of Canada